inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 And here it is [^functor_disclaimer]

-[^functor_disclaimer]: Rust's type system isn't ￼￼quite￼￼ up to expressing all the required ￼￼Functor￼￼ restraints but it's enough for our purposes)
+[^functor_disclaimer]: Rust's type system isn't _quite_ up to expressing all the required `Functor` constraints but it's enough for our purpose

 Here's what it looks like as implemented for `ExprLayer`